Cassadaga Spiritualist Camp in Haunted Florida

 The Cassadaga Spiritualist Camp’s rich history and association with the supernatural led to its inclusion in the National Register of Historic Places in 1991.
 The camp stands as a testament to the preservation of past eras and the continuation of spiritual practices.
 Today, residents still live within the camp, maintaining their spiritually-inclined lifestyles and providing services to those seeking guidance and enlightenment.

-Related Haunted Stories: Stagecoach Inn
+Related Haunted Stories: The Clayton House

 The Cassadaga Spiritualist Camp offers a unique experience for visitors intrigued by spirituality, the paranormal, and the metaphysical.
 It continues to attract individuals who are drawn to the camp’s reputation as a vortex for supernatural activity and who seek to explore the mysteries of the spiritual realm.